 Keep in mind that as you build your SEO, your audience grows, too, and you’ll need the proper web solutions to support that level of scale.
 This is especially true if you run heavy content on your site, with game and voice.
 Search for a modern hosting provider that can help your website leverage the ability to grow as your business does.

 The second you start building SEO, you’ll be able to start acquiring data.
 In today’s business landscape, data is more important than ever.
 After all, when it comes to online marketing, data is like currency.
 For example, after you begin blogging and acquiring backlinks, you’ll have insight into the type of websites that are pointing to your startup, and gain a better understanding of where your visitors are coming from.
 You’ll also see which content is performing better than others; this allows you to pivot appropriately if necessary.

 Furthermore, once you start building SEO you can conduct audits that offer a bird’s-eye view on your website growth.
 These audits aren’t just important for your website and sales, but for your core business objectives, too.

 See Where You Stand

 Competitor research is useful for many reasons.
 Using competitor analysis tools like Spyfu helps you peek into the SEO strategies and results of similar companies.
 But without your own SEO, it would be difficult to see where you stand among your competition.
-For instance, of course you’ll want to know the conversion rate of your optimized pages.
+For instance, of course, you’ll want to know the conversion rate of your optimized pages.
 Yet, even if you’re satisfied with your metrics, how does it compare to others in your niche?
-Starting SEO early makes it easy to identify these comparisons and make new judgement calls about the future of your digital presence.
+Starting SEO early makes it easy to identify these comparisons and make new judgment calls about the future of your digital presence.